-There are 100's of accounting definitions and bookkeeping terms here in my bookkeeping glossary.
+Accounting Definitions L - There are hundreds of accounting definitions, financial meanings and bookkeeping terms here in my accounting terms glossary.

-Use this page as an accounting resource to help improve your bookkeeping knowledge of terms starting with the letter L.
+Use this as an accounting resource to help improve your knowledge of bookkeeping terms starting with the Letter L.

-Just pick a letter to go directly to the bookkeeping terms associated with that letter, or use the search engine below to search the entire website.
+Pick a letter to go directly to the accounting definitions and bookkeeping terms associated with that letter.

 A slip, as of paper, affixed to something and bearing an inscription to indicate its character, ownership, etc. To classify, designate.